Ithaca College Travel Policy

 • Individuals who initiate, review, approve, process, or record financial transactions on behalf of the College.

 Departments may implement more restrictive policies and procedures to which departmental personnel should adhere.

 The President, Vice Presidents, Deans and Directors are responsible for assuring that within their administrative units or schools:

-• Proper authorization for travel is obtained before any commitments are made.
+• Proper authorization for travel and expenditures is obtained before any commitments are made.

 • The potential benefits of the trip justify its time and expense after considering more cost effective alternatives (such as teleconferencing).